zaiisao/Documentation/en/cloud-recording/cloud_recording_callback_rest.md

 ### <a name="42"></a>42 recorder_slice_start

-`eventType` 42 indicates that the recording service starts slicing the first recording file, and `details` contains the following fields:
+`eventType` 42 indicates that the recording service syncs the information of the recorded files, and `details` contains the following fields:

 - `msgName`: String.
 The message name, `recorder_slice_start`.
 - `startUtcMs`：Number.
 The time (ms) in UTC when the recording starts (the starting time of the first slice file).